blackletum/cstrike_leak_original/README.md

 Provided “as is,” without warranty of any kind, express or implied.
 Use at your own risk; you assume all responsibility for compliance with any applicable laws or third-party terms.
 All trademarks and copyrights remain the property of their respective owners.

+## Uploader notes
+I've never been able to actually get this to compile on Windows or Linux myself, but supposedly many out there have been able to do just that.
+I hope you can compile and learn from playing with the code!